sarcophagus-org/sarcophagus-v2-contracts/README.md

 ### Deploying

 `npx hardhat deploy --network <networkName>`
 Setup and/or add networks in the hardhat config file, `hardhat.config.ts`.
-You can then replace `local` with whichever network you'd like to deploy to.
+You can then replace `<networkName>` with whichever network you'd like to deploy to (`localhost` for the local network spun up by `npx hardhat node`).
+Omitting the `--network` flag causes the command to run on the default network, usually the default in-memory and ephemeral `hardhat` network.

+### Upgrading Contracts

+## When testing with `npx hardhat test`
+Contracts are recompiled and redeployed every time tests are run this way, so the most recently saved contract code is always run.
+This is still the case even if `--network` is specified.

+## Deployed contracts
+To upgrade contracts that have already been deployed, simply run `npx hardhat deploy --network <networkName>` again.
+This does not re-deploy all facets - only those that have code changes.

+## Simulating an upgrade locally
+- Have a local node running `npx hardhat node`
+- Deploy the contracts `npx hardhat deploy --network localhost`
+- In `scripts/run.ts`, uncomment the `createSarcoScript` line
+- Run `npx hardhat run scripts/run.ts`.
+A sarchophagus would have been created on the locally running network.
+- Comment out the `createSarcoScript` line if needed.
+- Edit contract code, modify `run.ts` as needed to confirm changes have NOT been reflected.
+- Run `npx hardhat deploy --network localhost`.
+This will redeploy updated contract facets.
+- Modify `run.ts` as needed to confirm changes have now been reflected.
+Verify the diamond contract address remains same.